redwoodjs/redwood/docs/docs/uploads.md

 What this configures is:

 **A) CRUD operations**
-No need to do anything here, but you have to use processors to supply Prisma with data in the correct format.

-What this will ensure is:

 - when the record is deleted, the associated upload is removed from storage
 - when a record is updated, the associated upload file is also replaced